knative/specs/specs/eventing/control-plane.md

         operating correctly.

-    `Unknown` and `True` are specified as SHOULD rather than MUST requirements because there may be errors which prevent serving which cannot be determined by the API stack (e.g. DNS record configuration in certain environments).
+    `Unknown` and `True` are specified as SHOULD rather than MUST requirements because there may be errors which prevent functioning which cannot be determined by the API stack (e.g. DNS record configuration in certain environments).
 Implementations are expected to treat these as "MUST" for factors within the control of the implementation.

 1. For non-`Ready` conditions, any conditions with `severity=""` (aka "Error conditions") must be aggregated into the "Ready" condition as follows: